19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 # Ranged Attack

-To make a ranged attack, you make a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) and compare the result to the target's [Armor Class](../Player%20Characters/Derived%20Statistics/Armor%20Class.md), generally equal to the target's [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md).
+To make a ranged attack, you make a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) and compare the result to the target's [AC](../Player%20Characters/Derived%20Statistics/Armor%20Class.md).

 On a success, you roll damage die according to whatever [Weapon](../Items/Equipment/Weapons.md) you used to make the attack, and add your [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) to get the final damage.

 The range of the weapon you use represents how far you can hit a target.
 You incur a -2 penalty to attack [Check](Check.md) per time you would need to add the range to reach the distance to the target.
 To a maximum of -20.
 After that attacks are out of range of that weapon.
+## Range Attack Penalties
+### Out of Range
+Once you are beyond the [Range](../Items/Equipment/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Ranged%20Property.md) of a [Weapon](../Items/Equipment/Weapons.md), you have [Disadvantage](Dice%20Rolls/Disadvantage.md) on [Attacks](Attack.md).
+*The maximum range is 10x the range of the weapon.*
+### Threatened
+Making a ranged attack [Check](Check.md) while [Threatened](../Conditions/Threatened.md) (in melee) imposes [Disadvantage](Dice%20Rolls/Disadvantage.md).
+## Improvised Ranged Weapons

-Improvised ranged attacks like throwing a rock deal damage equal to your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) and have a range of 5'.
+Improvised ranged attacks like throwing a rock, or a [Glass Vial](../Items/Equipment/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal [Bludgeoning](../Damage%20Types/Bludgeoning.md) damage equal to your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) and have a range of 5'.

-Making a ranged attack [Check](Check.md) while [Threatened](../Conditions/Threatened.md) by a melee combatant imposes [Disadvantage](Dice%20Rolls/Disadvantage.md).

-Example table for ranged attack penalties.
+## Line of Sight and Cover Rules
+- If a target is behind cover, the attack is made with a -10 penalty.
+(AKA add 10 to their AC).

+- If the target is totally obstructed from the attacker, but the attacker knows their precise location (within a 5’ square), they can make an attack with the -10 penalty and [Disadvantage](Dice%20Rolls/Disadvantage.md) provided there exists a reasonable path for the projectile’s arc to the target.

+- If the attacker does not know the precise location or there is no reasonable path for the projectile, then no attack can be made / the attack automatically misses.
+## Ranged Penalty Table
+*Optional Rule: Not Recommended*
+Replace the standard disadvantage on attacks with a much more detailed and "realistic" table.
 Functionally, these penalties can be treated instead as bonuses to the defending creatures [AC](../Player%20Characters/Derived%20Statistics/Armor%20Class.md).
 Ties use the lesser penalty.
-## Ranged Penalty Table

 | Distance to Target | Distance to Target | Distance to Target | Penalty |
 | ------------------ | ------------------ | ------------------ | ------- |